 - black pepper

 What can I use instead of donuts?

 Love the idea of donuts for buns but need a substitution?
-Try the waffle burger” or create a “cake burger” (by baking mini cakes in a donut baking sheet) or a “cookie burger”, “pancake burger”, and the list goes on!
+Try the waffle burger” or create a “cake burger” or a “cookie burger”, “pancake burger”, and the list goes on!